Nek0-hinata/projectS/.github/PRTEMPLATE.md

-# <Branch-Placeholder>
+# [Branch-Placeholder]

+## Commits

+[Commits-Placeholder]

 ## Description

 Please provide a summary of the changes you have made, and include any relevant background context.
 Explain the problem that you are solving and how your changes address the issue.

 Fixes #(associated issue number)

 ## Type of Change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)